codefresh-io/docs.codefresh.io/_docs/gitops-integrations/container-registries/amazon-ecr.md

   Access keys consist of an access key ID and a secret access key, used to authenticate and authorize API requests to AWS services for a specific user.
   Unlike IAM roles, access keys are long-term credentials, without a default expiration date.

 >Amazon ECR integration with IAM Role is supported only for Hybrid GitOps.
   Access Key integration is supported for both Hosted and Hybrid GitOps.
+Access Key integration requires runtime version 0.1.27 or higher.

 Both IAM and access key modes use AWS Identity and Access Management (IAM) to create the integration with Amazon ECR.